 What is it about blue curaçao that I’m drawn to?
 I don’t find it particularly tasty.
 In fact, I often snub my nose at it.
-It has a reputation as a cheap beach resort tourist cocktail.
+It has long had a reputation as a cheap beach resort tourist cocktail.
 Is that fair, though?

 As I explained in my twist on the Blue Lagoon last summer, I have fond childhood memories of the liqueur from my summer vacations in Greece.

-No, I wasn’t drinking booze at the age of 8.
-At least not that I can remember.
-But my older brothers and cousins would and blue curaçao was in almost every one of their drinks.
+No, I wasn’t drinking booze at the age of 8 – at least not that I can remember.
+But my older brothers and their friends would – it was in almost every one of their drinks.
 As a child, I was fascinated by the awesome colour and frustrated that I wasn’t allowed to have some myself.
 “It must taste like blue magic!”, I thought.
-Ever since then, I’ve tried so hard to create a cocktail that would do my childhood expectations justice.
+Ever since then, I’ve tried really hard to create a cocktail that would live up to my childhood expectations.

 Unfortunately, it’s been difficult to find a good use for the blue liqueur.
 I’ve always wanted to incorporate it into a visually appealing drink (after all, we taste with our eyes first), but never had much success.
 People told me to give up: “It’s a beach resort novelty.
 Nothing more.”

-Then one day, I discovered that Giffard has its own version of blue curaçao.
-Knowing that the company produces quality liqueurs (my unhealthy fondness for their crème de violette can attest to that), I immediately picked up a bottle.
+Then one day, I discovered Giffard had its own version of blue curaçao.
+Knowing the company produces quality liqueurs (my unhealthy fondness for their crème de violette can attest to that), I immediately picked up a bottle.
 The experiment had begun.

 At our last cocktail photoshoot, I played with some ingredients and borrowed Bruno’s falernum (Caribbean syrup containing flavours of almond, ginger, lime, and vanilla) and came up with something I was proud to serve.
 The ingredients combine to create the ideal beach cocktail.
 And one that actually tastes good.